saravanabalagi/react-gym/README.md

 ```
 This will start the Gym HTTP Server at `localhost:5000`.

+### Fire the React Client

-- Start the React Gym Client
+Clone and Start the React Gym Client

 ```sh
 git clone https://github.com/saravanabalagi/react-gym